Tesla Model 3 production to undergo a week-long shutdown, report says

 Hey, you know how the whole of the internet is abuzz about Tesla's continued production difficulties with its Model 3?
-Well, it's about to get buzzier, because despite missing production targets at every turn, Elon Musk is shutting down production for a week, although it's not the first time this has happened.
+Well, it's about to get buzzier, because despite missing production targets at every turn, Elon Musk is shutting down production for a week.
+This is not the first time such a shutdown has taken place, but the timing -- hot on the heels of last week's CBS This Morning interview and at a time where more and more of those with reservations are getting antsy -- isn't great.

 Shutdown?
 Crazy, right?
 Well, according to a report by BuzzFeed News, Daddy Elon is shutting down the whole show to enhance efficiencies in the automated portions of the production cycle.
 This is an interesting move considering his recent comments stating that over-dependence on automation might at the root be the problem.
 Exactly what the improvements are hasn't been made clear.